East Lampeter Township, PA

 Web Stings

-To reduce demand for commercial sex, the East Lampeter Township Police Department and Lancaster County Sheriff’s Office have worked with local police departments to incorporate the use of street-level reverse stings since the early 1990s.
+To reduce demand for prostitution, the East Lampeter Township Police Department and Lancaster County Sheriff’s Office have worked with local police departments to incorporate the use of street-level reverse stings since the early 1990s.
 Operations involve the use of an undercover female officer as a decoy.
-When sex buyers solicit sex from the officer, they are promptly arrested.
+When sex buyers solicit prostitution from the officer, they are promptly arrested.
 Police often release arrestees’ names, ages, photos, and other identifying information to the local media.
 For example, in March 2014, seven people were charged in a sting operation at hotels in East Lampeter Township; four males were charged with misdemeanor patronizing prostitution, and their identities were released to news outlets.
-In November, 2016 seven men were charged in web-based prostitution sting at hotels in East Lampeter Township.
-The encounters occurred in neighborhoods that are regularly frequented by actual street level prostitutes that often occur in residential neighborhoods.
+In November 2016, seven men were charged in a web-based prostitution sting at hotels in East Lampeter Township.
+The encounters occurred in residential neighborhoods that were regularly frequented by actual street-level prostitution.
 The East Hempfield Township Police Department assisted with the investigations.
 The identities of the arrested men were publicized.

 Key Partners